BrownieEngineering/Drone-Ego-Swarming/docs/installation/08-QGroundcontrol.md

 Gazebo
 ```

-QGroundControl simply monitors PX4 while this process occurs.
+QGroundControl only monitors PX4 during this process.

-Think of it as the vehicle dashboard rather than the navigation system.

 ---